 CMGI's supply chain management customers face significant uncertainties in forecasting the demand for their products, and limitations on the size of its facilities, number of personnel and availability of materials could make it difficult for CMGI to meet customers' unforecasted demand for additional production.
-Any failure to meet customers' specifications, capacity requirements or expectations could result in:
+Any failure to meet customers' specifications, capacity requirements or expectations, including after the Modus acquisition, could result in lost revenue, lower client satisfaction, negative perception in the marketplace and potential claims for damages.